 Living in San Francisco means you’ll be enjoying some of the best food in the world.
 With over 3,000 restaurants and some of the best chefs, this city boasts a culinary scene unlike any other.

 Plus, you definitely shouldn’t miss out on the incredible baked goods, such as the Bostock pastries from B. Patisserie, the bread from the Mill Bakery, and the croissants from the Arsicault.

+San Francisco seems to have a museum for everything.
+If you can think of it, you can find a museum for it.
+Some of the biggest art museums include the Asian Art Museum, the San Francisco Museum of Modern Art, the de Young Fine Arts Museum, and the Legion of Honor.
 Other museums you should definitely check out include the Museum of the African Diaspora, the Contemporary Jewish Museum, and the Museum of Craft and Design.
 And families should definitely not miss out on the Exploratorium and the California Academy of Sciences.
-When settling into San Francisco, support your local cultural institutions by becoming a member, which often include exclusive perks like late-night events.
+When settling into San Francisco, support your local cultural institutions by becoming a member, which often includes exclusive perks like late-night events.